Speak now

 Nearby islands and areas

-Departing from Sha Tau Kok Pier, explore nearby islands such as Lai Chi Wo, Ap Chau and Kat O, where you can go for a hike and experience local Hakka culture.
+Departing from Sha Tau Kok Pier, explore nearby islands and areas where you can go for a hike and experience local Hakka culture.

 LAI CHI WO